DanielOhana11/Student-Exam-Score-Predictor/README.md

 # Student Exam Score Predictor

-A Machine Learning regression project designed to predict students' final exam scores based on various academic and behavioral features.
-The model achieves high accuracy by applying advanced feature engineering, data transformations, and statistical pruning.
+This repository contains an individual Machine Learning project focused on **Linear Regression analysis**.
+The primary objective is to perform comprehensive Exploratory Data Analysis (EDA), build a robust predictive model from a unique training dataset, and generate target predictions for a blind validation set.

+The project tackles standard real-world data challenges, requiring a complete end-to-end workflow:
+*   **Data Cleaning:** Identifying and handling missing values, potential outliers, and structural noise.
+*   **Feature Engineering & Selection:** Exploring variables, applying necessary mathematical transformations, and selecting the optimal features for the model.
+*   **Model Training & Validation:** Training a linear regression model, formally documenting its mathematical representation, evaluating its performance on the training data, and ultimately applying it to predict the validation dataset.

 ##  Project Highlights
 * **High Accuracy:** Achieved an **R² score of 0.9215** on test data.
-* **Robustness:** Demonstrated excellent generalization with a Train R² of 0.9247 (no overfitting).
+* **Robustness:** high generalization with a Train R² of 0.9247 (no overfitting).
 * **Analytical Approach:** Leveraged log transformations for skewed data and polynomial features to capture non-linear relationships (e.g., the diminishing returns of sleep).

 ##  Tech Stack